-As a result of a search, or if you refuse to submit yourself or your Baggage to a search, we may refuse to carry you and your Baggage, and may deliver your Baggage to government or airport officers.
+If you refuse to submit yourselves or your baggage to a search, we shall refuse to carry you and your baggage.

 Except as otherwise provided by the relevant Convention or other applicable law, if a search or screen causes Damage to you, or a search, screening or x-ray causes Damage to your Baggage, we will not be liable for the Damage unless it was caused by our negligence.